Axwabo/CommandSystem/README.md

 You can also give it an index to use a specific player list from the stack, separated by one of `:>_-` characters.
 For example, `@stack:1` will use the second player list from the stack (indexes start with 0).

+> [!NOTE]
-Note: the most recently pushed player list is considered the top of the stack.
+> The most recently pushed player list is considered the top of the stack.
 To view the stack, use `stackList` and list at index 0 is the topmost player list.

+## Config

+There are some miscellaneous settings that can be specified in the plugin configuration.
+Read about them on the [wiki](https://github.com/Axwabo/CommandSystem/wiki/Configuration)